code-builders/curriculum/rails/creating-an-api-in-rails.md

 ```

 #### What if we can't find a pet?
 What if we get params that don't match a pet?
 What do we do?
 How should our code change?
 At the very least, we should make sure that we don't throw an error.
 Also, we should return a status code that indicates to the consumer (which is another service) that we couldn't find any content to match their request.
-Fortuantely, the `204` status code exists for exactly this reason.
+Fortunately, the `204` status code exists for exactly this reason.
 Let's change our `show` method to:

 ```ruby
 def show